Have questions? We’re here to help.

 Note: The security contact role does not have an account to the .gov registrar.

-At present, we don’t allow a single person to serve as more than one contact – even for the billing account - meaning that three distinct contacts are required.
+At present, we don’t allow a single person to serve as more than one contact - meaning that two distinct contacts are required.
 (This does not apply to security contact.)

 How do I request an exception to the naming requirements?